September 3, 2018 - September 7, 2018

-We thank all the students for their very engaged and active participantion.
+We thank all the 24 PhD students for their very engaged and active participantion.
 According to their feedback, they could appreciably improve their skills in data processing and analysis using R, in doing reproducible research with dynamic documents and version control, and have been further trained in interdisciplinary communication with researchers from other diciplines.
-They got insights into modern statistical concepts and new ideas about how to proceed in their own research.
+They got insights into modern statistical concepts and new ideas about how to proceed in their own research (see quoted statements below).

 A particular thank goes to the speakers

 - Dr. Clara Happ (LMU Munich, AG Biostatistics): Functional Data Analysis

 - Dr. Joerg Polzehl (WIAS): Modeling High-dimensional Data; person in charge of the scientific program

 - Dr. Heidi Seibold (LMU Munich, Institute for Medical Information Processing, Biometry, and Epidemiology): R, Open Science, Reproducible Research